• Skip to primary navigation

 Why you will love this recipe:

-• This cookie recipe is naturally gluten free, dairy free, refined sugar free, grain free, paleo and AIP compliant.
+• This cookie recipe is naturally gluten-free, dairy-free, refined sugar free, grain-free, paleo and AIP compliant.

-Key ingredients and substitutions:
+Ingredients and substitutions:

 • Coconut milk - this helps add moisture and natural sweetness to these cookies.
 I recommend using full fat coconut milk for the best results.